Donnie Sutherland: Biography

-Sutherland was born on 22 December 1946 in Fairfield, New South Wales.
-His father, Andrew Ross Sutherland, was a bus driver.
+Sutherland was born on 22 December 1946 in Fairfield, New South Wales to his father, Andrew Ross Sutherland (1913–1976), who was a bus driver and his mother Maisie Olive (née Ringe) (1918–2002).
 His older brother, Ross Sutherland, was an apprentice jockey who died in February 1958, aged 18, after a four-horse collision at Gosford race-track.
-His younger brothers are Ken and Ted; the family lived at Bossley Park.
+His younger brothers are Ken and Ted.
+The family lived at Bossley Park.
 At 14 years old Sutherland also became an apprentice jockey, but increasing weight ended this career after four years.

 From mid-1965 Sutherland recorded voice demos for job applications as a radio presenter.
 He fronted the Titans, who released a single, "Mocking Bird Hill", in March 1966.
 Norm McLeod of The Biz noted that "one of his records, just released, has brought him much praise from critics.
 The young vocalist first came into prominence when he was a member of a band making weekly appearances at the Marconi Club."

 From September 1968 to July 1971, Sutherland wrote for teen-based pop music newspaper, Go-Set, as one of their Sydney-based correspondents.
 He "was given the task of producing a weekly Sydney gossip and news page.
 The column known as 'Donnie's Place', was only published in the New South Wales edition, and is in keeping with the strategy of keeping Go-Set local and national at the same time."
 Ian Meldrum, his counterpart in Melbourne, had been with Go-Set from July 1966.

 In 1969, Sutherland released his first solo single, "Fairyland", on Du Monde Records, which was a cover version of a song by United Kingdom group, Pop Workshop, from the previous year.
 It peaked in the top 50 on the local Sydney-based singles chart.
 It was one of the first stereo singles recorded in Australia, and was produced by John Eggington, at United Sound Studio, Pyrmont.

 In the early 1970s, Sutherland began a career as a radio disc-jockey with 2UW.

 In March 1975, Sutherland became the presenter of the Channel 7's pop music TV show, Sound Unlimited (later shortened to Sounds).
 He took over from original host (and former radio DJ) Graham Webb, who remained as the show's producer.
 It was broadcast each Saturday morning for twelve years until 1987, and was a long-term competitor to the ABC's pop music series, Countdown, hosted by Meldrum.
 During its early years, Sounds was seen only in Sydney, but later it was relayed nationally, although its first hour (9 a.m. –10 a.m.) was still seen in Sydney only, due to time zone differences, with the following two hours (10 a.m. – 12 p.m.) screened nationwide.